 Two or more years of full-time direct practice experience in either an agency or private practice setting fulfills this requirement.
 Students who have or are LCSW eligible, or its equivalent, are preferred.

 The intent of the writing sample is to assess the quality of one’s writing and the ability to present ideas clearly and effectively.
-Examples of acceptable writing samples include published articles, professional newsletter articles, book reviews, white papers, redacted case studies, administrative reports, and program evaluations.
+Examples of acceptable writing samples include published articles, professional newsletter articles, book reviews, policy briefs, white papers, redacted case studies, administrative reports, and program evaluations.
+Academic papers written for courses within the last five years are also acceptable.

 Financial assistance is available to select candidates.
 Please see Scholarships and Financial Aid for funding opportunities.